 As anyone who has been bereaved knows, it’s the time after the funeral which can be the most difficult.
 Our clergy follow-up all funerals to ensure that support is available to those families who need it.

-Lay pastors – otherwise known as parish visitors – work under the leadership of Christine Scott.
-We are a group of volunteers from St Marks who accept requests for our time from those within our community.
-Our aim is to visit anyone who is lonely, have been bereaved or simply need somebody to talk to them on an informal basis.
-Many of those we visit are not church goers and there is no religious agenda – for many, it’s simply a friendly face and accepting ear to listen.
+Our Good Neighbours pastoral visiting scheme is led by Phillip Attwood, who is part of our leadership team at St Mark’s.
+We are a group of volunteers from both the community in Pennington and from the church who accept requests for our time from those within our community.
+Our aim is to visit anyone in our parish who is lonely, has been bereaved or simply needs somebody to talk to them on an informal basis.
+For many, it’s simply a friendly face and accepting ear to listen.
+Do you want to help – or would you like for us to visit with you?
 Do you want to help – or would you like for us to visit with you? click here to contact us.

 An email to St Marks answers fully why this initiative is so important; the simple offer of a helping hand can mean a big difference to those in need: